 Annual general meeting, AGM the chance to minimize expenses and loss.
-Understand the operational structure of the body corp committee is your ticket for a smooth ride with your apartment investment
+Understand the operational structure of the body corporate, use the committee as ticket for a smooth ride with your apartment investment

-Your chance to minimize expenses or loss?
+Chance to minimize expenses or loss

 AGM and EGM

-Operational structure of the Body Corp
+Operational structure of the Body Corporate (BC)

-TIPs for apartment owners
+TIPs for unit title owners

 Request a copy of the property insurance policy.
 The insurance should be based on full replacement value and include demolition and architect’s fees (Note the insurance policy must include “sum insured”).

 Investor’s & Landlord’s Blog